yeysus/14a/README.md

     Only "connect" and "get" work for now.

 ### Usage (Clojure)
-Uwe, das ist für Dich.
+Uwe, das ist fuer Dich.
 1. Modify the last lines of the file Clojure_oraclenosql.clj to reflect the environment.
 2. Modify the script clj to reflect the classpath.
 3. Navigate to the folder containing both scripts, "clj" and "Clojure_oraclenosql.clj".